Gairo, Sardinia: Civil Architecture

-Gairo's territory is also famous for its natural beauties.
+Archaeological Sites

+Nuraghe Serbissi: the municipality is also known for the archeological sites which exactly divides the territorial borders of Gairo and Osini.There are numerous nuraghes and Nuragic villages present, among which those of “is Tostoinus” and “Pedru Isu” are noteworthy.

+Natural Areas

+The Gairo area is vast, stretching from the Gennargentu mountains to the sea.
+Among the naturalistic sites in the municipality are Monte Perda Liana and the Taquisara Cave.

 Perd'e Liana, for instance, is one of the most important and evocative morphological conformations in Sardinia.
 It is a natural monument constituted by a vertical tower, a so-called heel or "tonneri" in Sardinian, that races skywards.
 At 1293 m, it is one of the best known natural monuments on the island for its strange appearance.
 It is slender and elegant in form and is two kilometres from the edge of the highland of Tonneri.